bitTorin/threelayer/README.md

-# mapbox-gl-threelayer
+# threelayer
-This plugin helps you use Three.js on Mapbox-GL.
+Plugin to help you use Threebox on Mapbox-GL within a React App.